JacquesW/gulp-dot2cjs/README.md

 gulp-dot2cjs
 ============

-Precompile doT Templates to CommonJS Modules
+A gulp plugin which precompiles doT templates to CommonJS modules

-# Example